flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 ### A brief introduction to Gentoo

-Flatcar Container Linux is based on ChromionOS, which is based on Gentoo.
+Flatcar Container Linux is based on ChromiumOS, which is based on Gentoo.
 While the ChromiumOS heritage has faded and is barely visible nowadays, we heavily leverage Gentoo processes and tools.

 Contrary to traditional Linux distributions, Gentoo applications and “packages” are compiled at installation time.
 Gentoo itself does not ship packages - instead, it consists of a massive number of ebuild files to build applications at installation time (that’s an oversimplification as there are binary package caches, but that’s beyond the scope of this document).